Iakim/Ansible-Zabbix-Server/README.md

-# Ansible for install a Zabbix Server
+# Ansible playbook for install a Zabbix Server

 ### Please note the following detail:
 #### Local of timezone